-Strategic locations have dust suppressant applied which helps reduce the frequency of maintenance, improve safety while mitigating the nuisance of dust to residents while minimizing the environmental impact.
+Strategic locations are targeted for dust suppressant application, which helps reduce the frequency of maintenance and improves safety while mitigating the nuisance of dust to residents and minimizing environmental impact.

 Click to view Dust Suppressant Policy PW 002.

 The dust suppressant program consists of the following: